Combined Action Company Oscar

 III CAG, III MAF, Khe Sanh, RVN 1967 - 1968

-and to all those who served at Khe Sanh, Viet Nam
+and to all the soldiers, sailors and airmen of all branches who served at Khe Sanh.

-Rare photo of a Combined Action Company all together, taken by one of our Bru PF
+Rare photo of a Combined Action Company together in one location.

-This site is dedicated to the men of Combined Action Company Oscar, which operated at Khe Sanh, in the former Republic of Viet Nam from February of 1967 to April of 1968, and to their native counterparts of the Bru tribe of the Dega ("Montagnard") people.
+This site is dedicated to the men of Combined Action Company Oscar, which operated at Khe Sanh, Huong Hoa Sub-Sector, Quang Tri Province, in the former Republic of Viet Nam from February of 1967 to April of 1968, to our gallant native counterparts of the Bru tribe of the Degar people and the personnel of the Army of Vietnam, and to the other Marines, Navy, Army and Air Force personnel who served at Khe Sanh.

-The Combined Action Program was a "hearts and minds" program which arose out of the perceived need for civic action and civil affairs programs that addressed the condition and needs of the Vietnamese people who suffered from both their own often corrupt and inefficient government and the demands of the NLF (aka "VC ") shadow" government, as well as the usual devastation and horrors of war, including "collateral damage" from all sides.
+The Combined Action Program was a "hearts and minds" program which arose out of the perceived need for civic action and civil affairs programs that addressed the condition and needs of the Vietnamese people who suffered from both their own often corrupt and inefficient government and the demands of the National Liberation Front (aka "VC") shadow government, as well as the usual devastation and horrors of war, including "collateral damage" from all sides.

-They needed more than just CARE and AID packages (most of which ended up on the black market anyway), and more than patrols of infantry sweeping through their areas, causing their own brand of havoc in the process.
-CAP tried to fill this gap.
+They needed more than just CARE and AID packages (much of which ended up on the black market anyway), and more than patrols of infantry periodically sweeping through their areas, causing their own brand of havoc in the process.
+Combined Action units tried to fill this need with a sustained local presence on the ground, combined with civic action and medical assistance work.
 (For details, see CAP History)

-I have long waited for someone better qualified to do this project, but as none have stepped forward, I decided to do what I could.
+I have long waited for someone better qualified to do this, but as none have stepped forward, I decided to do what I could.

-Over the last 20 years, however, as I eventually became reunited with some of the men I served with, I decided that this should really be about all of us, not just my own experience.
+Over the ensuing years, however, as I eventually located and became reunited with some of the men I served with, I decided that this was really about all of us, not just my own experience.

-It was originally written with the intention of eventual print publication, but once in print, a work becomes static.
-I decided in the mid-90s that the Net is a much more powerful and flexible medium.
+It was originally written with the intention of print publication, but once in print, a work becomes static.
+I was already computer-literate and was using word processing to write the stories, and I decided in the mid-90s that the Net is a much more powerful and flexible medium, capable of being instantly updated as new information emerges.
 Hence the creation of this site.

 The histories and stories given here are for the most part only an outline.
-They are told mainly from my own memories, and those of a handful of other Oscar company men who have come forward, as well as official records.
+They are told mainly from my own memories, and those of a handful of other Oscar company men who have come forward with their stories, as well as official records.
 Unfortunately, my memory is not what it used to be, and I was not present for all the events recounted here.
 Therefore, there is much that needs to be written that I cannot write alone.
-I hope that all of you who were there will help fill in the details.
-I urge all of you from Oscar who have not yet contributed, or who have more material and memoirs or stories to tell, to come forth with as much as you can - memories, letters, photos, etc. Time is growing short.
+I hope that all who were there will help fill in the details.
+I urge all of you who have not yet contributed, or who have more material and memoirs or stories to tell, to come forth with as much as you can - memories, letters, photos, etc. Time is growing short.

 In addition to being our shared experience, there were people from other branches who were instrumental in the fight.
 Although Khe Sanh is often viewed as being a Marine Corps operation, members of the Army, Navy, and Air Force all contributed in their own way to the eventual repulse of the formidable PAVN (NVA) forces.

 I want to take this opportunity to mention some of them.
-These include first and foremost our USN Hospital Corpsmen, who risked their lives for their Marines; the men of the MACV Army Advisory Team who lived in Khe Sahn ville at O-1; the Marines at Khe Sanh, and members of other services, who provided us with artillery and air support; the men of the US Army Special Forces assigned to Forward Operating Base-3 who took us and our Bru in and gave us shelter, food, clothing, and ammunition after Oscar company was ordered to abandon Khe Sanh ville.
+These include first and foremost our Bru and Vietnamese counterparts, followed closely by our USN Hospital Corpsmen, who risked their lives for their Marines; the men of the MACV Army Advisory Team who lived in Khe Sahn ville at O-1; the Marines at Khe Sanh, and members of other services, who provided us with artillery and air support; the men of the US Army Special Forces assigned to Forward Operating Base-3 who took us and our Bru in and gave us shelter, food, clothing, and ammunition after Oscar company was ordered to abandon Khe Sanh ville.
 I want to personally mention CPT Harlan E. "Rip" Van Winkle and the men of ODA-221, who I had the privilege of fighting alongside, and the late Jim Stanton (COL, USMC Ret.), who flew as "covey" for us in that fight and others.
+(See In Memoriam for details.)
 There are many more, including the Army SF medics, the men of the MCB (Seabees) who helped build Khe Sanh and keep the strip open, and far too many to enumerate, even if I knew all your names -- but you know who you are.

-I intend steering clear here of the "rocks and shoals" of the political aspects, or "rights or wrongs" of the Vietnam war (or any war) on this site.
-Veterans who all served well and bravely have very different views of the Vietnam war and other issues.
-These views range across the political and philosophical spectrum.
-The war remains as divisive now as it was then.
+I intend steering clear of the "rocks and shoals" of the political aspects, or "rights or wrongs" of the Vietnam war (or any war) on this site.
+Veterans who served well and bravely have very different views on the war and other issues ranging across the political and philosophical spectrum.
+The war remains as divisive and controversial now as it was then.

-I believe that the "truth" (a difficult word to pin down) probably lies (as usual) somewhere between the two extremes.
-Whatever the rights or wrongs of the war itself, I believe that many, perhaps most of us who served did so as I did -- with the best of motives based on our beliefs and information we had at the time.
+I believe that the "truth" (often a difficult thing to pin down) probably lies, as it so often does, somewhere between the two extremes.
+Whatever the rights or wrongs of the war itself, I believe that most of us who served did so with the best of motives based on the beliefs and information we had at the time.

 I have seen politics divide too many veterans' groups, and there are more than enough venues elsewhere to express one's political or other personal opinions or beliefs already.
-Therefore politics and opinions are not going to be part of this site or story, except where they are part of the story of what happened (as in the case of President Johnson's obsessive involvement with Khe Sanh).
+Therefore partisan politics and personal political opinions or comments are not going to be part of this site or story, except where they are an integral part of the story of what happened, as in the case of President Johnson's obsessive involvement with the events at Khe Sanh during the Siege.

-One of my greatest online resources has been the CAP Marine website, one of the first and still the best CAP-specific site, begun and maintained by Tim Duffie.
+One of my greatest online resources has been Tim Duffie's excellent CAP Marine website, one of the first and still one of the best CAP-specific sites.
 Tim's site has led to many facts and photos being published, and many comrades being reunited.

 Another resource has been the CAP Unit Veteran's Association, founded and maintained over the years by Jim Duguid, Russ Longaway, Phil Ovelman, Lenny Pugliese, Fred Caleffie, and others to whom we all owe a debt of gratitude.
 As with Tim's work, they have helped CAP Marines reunite.